MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitivity-labels-sharepoint-onedrive-files.md

 - Three new audit events are available for monitoring sensitivity labels: FileSensitivityApplied, FileSensitivityLabelChanged, and FileSensitivityLabelRemoved.

-> [!NOTE]
-> Team site search, organization-wide search, and shared content search are coming soon.
+Team site search, organization-wide search, and shared content search are coming soon.

-You can now also apply sensitivity labels to Office 365 groups and SharePoint sites.
-For info, see [Use sensitivity labels with Office 365 groups and SharePoint sites](sensitivity-labels-groups-sites.md)
+You can also now apply sensitivity labels to Office 365 groups and SharePoint sites.
+[Learn more](sensitivity-labels-groups-sites.md)

 ## Requirements